 Injuries incurred during the MLS Program must be reported immediately (no matter how minor) to an instructor or to the immediate clinical supervisor.
-A Notice of Incident Report (from the UNM Department of Risk Services) must be filled out by the MLS program in conjunction with the student.
-The Report can be found under rotations in LEARN and is also shown on next page.
+A Notice of Incident Report (from the UNM Department of Risk Services) must be filled out by the MLS program in conjunction with the student and a copy placed in student's file.
+The Report can be found under rotations in CANVAS and is also shown on next page.